GoogleCloudPlatform/java-docs-samples/endpoints/getting-started/README.md

 # Google Cloud Endpoints
 This sample demonstrates how to use Google Cloud Endpoints using Java.

+## Pre-deployment steps

+### Edit and deploy the OpenAPI specification

+1. Open the [src/main/appengine/swagger.yaml](src/main/appengine/swagger.yaml) file in your favorite editor, and replace the YOUR-PROJECT-ID `host` line with your actual Google Cloud Platform project id.

+2. Deploy the service configuration.
+For information on how to do this, see the Configuring Endpoints and Deploying the Sample API sections [here](https://cloud.google.com/endpoints/docs/quickstart-container-engine).

 ## Deploying to Google App Engine Flexible Environment

-### Edit the Swagger API specification

-Open the [src/main/appengine/swagger.yaml](src/main/appengine/swagger.yaml) file in your favorite editor, and replace the YOUR-PROJECT-ID `host` line with your actual Google Cloud Platform project Id.

 ### Running locally
     $ mvn jetty:run